Ilhan83/IT-Projects/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+ A Load Balancer mitigates or prevents DDOS attacks as well as distributes connection to multiple servers.
+According to Azure Security Benchmark, Load Balancers only allow traffic to backend resources from within certain virtual networks or peered virtual networks without exposure to the internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_